yussyafridayusfi/Analysis-KDrama-Data/README.md

 # Analysis-Kpop-Data
-Learn Analysis with Kpop data using python from cleaning to insight of data
+Learn Analysis with KDrama data from mydramalist dataset (kaggle) using python from cleaning to insight of data